Uwe Helu

+Tauate Valu Uwe Helu (ヘル ウヴェ, Heru Uvu~e) is a professional rugby union player who plays as a lock for Japan Rugby League One club Kubota Spears.
+Born in Tonga, he represents Japan at international level after qualifying on residency grounds.

 Club career

-Helu was born in Tonga, attended St Thomas of Canterbury College in Christchurch, New Zealand and then university in Tokyo, Japan.
+Helu was born in Tonga, attended St Thomas of Canterbury College, Christchurch, New Zealand, and then university in Tokyo, Japan.
 After graduating from university he signed up to play Top League rugby with Yamaha Júbilo in 2014.
 His appearances were sparse in his first two seasons with Yamaha, but in 2016 he began to be much more of a regular in the side.